Table of Contents

 Some examples of archaeological sites with evidence of bone marrow consumption include:

-+ Swartkrans, South Africa: This site, which dates back to about 1.8 million years ago, yielded bones with percussion marks, suggesting that early hominids, such as Paranthropus robustus, broke the bones to access the marrow.
+• Swartkrans, South Africa: This site, dating to about 1.8 million years ago, yielded bones with percussion marks, suggesting that early hominids, such as Paranthropus robustus, broke the bones to access bone marrow.

-+ Olduvai Gorge, Tanzania: This site, which dates back to about 1.8 million years ago, contains bones with cut and percussion marks, indicating that early Homo species, such as Homo habilis, processed animal carcasses and accessed bone marrow.
+• Olduvai Gorge, Tanzania: This site, dating to about 1.8 million years ago, contains bones with cut and percussion marks, indicating that early Homo species, such as Homo habilis, processed animal carcasses and accessed bone marrow.

 These examples demonstrate that early Homo sapiens and their ancestors consumed bone marrow, as evidenced by marks left on bones found at prehistoric sites.
-This behavior likely played a significant role in human evolution, providing essential nutrients for survival and development.
+This behavior likely played a significant role in human evolution and provided essential nutrients for survival and development.

 The Mongols lived on meat and milk

 The Mongols classified the food into two groups.
-Ulaan Idee were red foods, such as meat, eaten mainly in winter and spring.
+Ulaan Idee were red foods, like meat, eaten mainly in winter and spring.
 Tsagaan Idee were white foods, such as dairy products, eaten mainly in summer and autumn.
 Vegetables were considered a type of grass and called “goat food”.
 The Mongols were very disgusted that farmers ate plants that grew in dirt and were often fertilized with excrement.
-Today the life expectancy of the Mongolians [70] is lower than the Japanese [80 plus] it makes sense that this is because of the addition of flour, alcohol and smoking which is very common in Mongolia and also that they do not eat fruit at all.
+Today the life expectancy of the Mongolians (70) is lower than that of the Japanese (80 plus), it makes sense that this is due to the addition of flour, alcohol and smoking which is common in Mongolia and the fact that they do not eat fruit at all.

 Maimonides reached beautiful conclusions without today’s knowledge